stechmann/TonUINO/docs/README_EN.md

 - `python tools/create_audio_messages.py --help`

-## Add lead-in messages to MP3-files
+## Add Lead-In Messages To mp3 Files

 In story mode there is the problem that when playing a card, one does not know which episode is played.
 If you play for example *Benjamin the Elephant*, then you'll always hear the title song first, which sounds the same in all episodes.